noahkiss/modmail_bot/README.md

 4. Rename praw.ini.example to praw.ini and fill in the 5 values.
 Leave the first line alone.

-5. Run `pip install -r requirements.txt` to install dependencies.
+5. Run `pip3 install -r requirements.txt` to install dependencies.
+Note that `sqlite3 >= 3.16.0` is commented out - make sure your version is up to date.

 6. Run `python3 setup.py` and add in your `Main Subreddit/Modmail Subreddit` pairs.
 This will also initialize your database files.